 Post-streptococcal glomerulonephritis (kidney damage) is also rare, but it can occur, even with treatment

-- Throat culture—A sample of throat fluid is taken to a lab to see if strep bacteria grows.
+- Throat culture—A sample of throat fluid is taken to a lab.
 It takes a few days to gets results.

 Note: Aspirin is not recommended for children with a current or recent viral infection.
 Check with your doctor before giving your child aspirin.